 Opponents of this plan argued it would take too long, especially since the US Army and Navy did not have the capacity at the time to carry it out.
 They proposed marching directly into the Confederate capital, Richmond, Virginia, to wipe the Confederacy out at its core in one quick, decisive move.

-In the end, the war strategy Lincoln and his advisors used was a combination of the two.
-Yet the planned naval blockade took too long to be effective and the Confederate army in the east was stronger and more difficult to beat than anyone could have predicted, both of which caused the war to drag on far longer than anyone predicted.
+In the end, the war strategy President Lincoln and his advisors used was a combination of the two.
+But, the planned naval blockade took too long to be effective and the Confederate army in the East was stronger and more difficult to beat than anyone could have predicted.

-In fact, at the start of the war, most believed it would be a quick conflict, with the North only needing to secure a few victories to put down what they considered to be no more than an insurrection.
-And they thought this would come easy due to the imbalance between the two sides: the Union army was considerably larger than that put together by the Confederacy.
+At the start of the Civil War, most thought it would be a quick conflict, with the North believing it would need to secure only a few victories to put down what they considered to be no more than an insurrection, and the South thinking it would only need to show Lincoln that the cost of victory would be too high.

 The Eastern Theater

-The main Confederate Army, the Army of Northern Virginia, which was lead by General Robert E. Lee, and the main Union Army, the Army of the Potomac, led first by General Geoerge McClellan but later by several others, dominated the story on the war’s eastern front.
+The main Confederate Army, the Army of Northern Virginia, which was led by General Robert E. Lee, and the main Union Army, the Army of the Potomac, led first by General George McClellan but later by several others, dominated the story on the Civil War’s Eastern front.

-From there, throughout the end of 1861 and the beginning of 1862, the Union army attempted to work its way south through the Eastern Virginia peninsula, yet despite their superior numbers and early successes were halted frequently by their Confederate counterparts.
+From there, throughout the end of 1861 and the beginning of 1862, the Union army attempted to work its way south through the Eastern Virginia Peninsula, yet despite their superior numbers and early successes, they were halted frequently by the Confederate forces.

-However, part of the Confederacy’s success came from an unwillingness by Union commanders to deliver a punishing blow.
-Seeing their enemies as brethren, Union commanders, McClellan in particular, often allowed Confederate troops to escape without pursuit, or they didn’t send enough troops to follow them and deliver that crushing blow.
+Part of the Confederacy’s success came from an unwillingness by Union army commanders to deliver a punishing blow.
+Seeing their enemies as brethren, Union army commanders, McClellan in particular, often allowed Confederate forces to escape without pursuit, or they didn’t send enough troops to follow them and deliver that crushing blow.

-Meanwhile, Confederate forces under the command of Stonewall Jacskon were moving quickly through the Shenandoah Valley in Northern Virginia, winning multiple battles and seizing territory.
-After finishing the Valley Campaign, which helped Jackson earn his legendary reputation, he led his army to meet back up with Lee’sto fight the Second Battle of Bull Run (Manassas) in late August 1861.
-The Confederates won this one too, making them 2–0 in Battles of Bull Run.
+Meanwhile, Confederate forces under the command of Stonewall Jackson were moving quickly through the Shenandoah Valley in Northern Virginia, winning multiple battles and seizing territory.
+And after finishing this Valley Campaign, which helped Jackson earn his legendary reputation, he led his army to meet back up with Lee’s to fight the Second Battle of Manassas in late August 1861.
+The Confederate forces won this one too, making them 2–0 victors in both Battles of Bull Run.

 If we combine casualties from the two sides, the Battle of Antietam marks the bloodiest day in American military history.

-After Anitetam, Lincoln announced his Emancipation Proclamation, and he also removed McCellan from command of the Army of the Potomac.
+After Antietam, Lincoln announced his Emancipation Proclamation, and he removed McClellan from command of the Army of the Potomac.

 This set in motion a merry-go-round of officers at the head of the Union’s largest army.
-Lincoln would replace the man in charge twice between September 1862 and July 1863 after Union losses at the Battle of Fredericksburg (December 1862) and the Battle of Chancellorsville (May 1863), which were both won by the Confederacy.
+Lincoln would replace the man in charge twice between September 1862 and July 1863, after Union losses at the Battle of Fredericksburg (December 1862) and the Battle of Chancellorsville (May 1863).
 And he would do so once again after Gettysburg.

-However, while Lincoln was publicly upset by the bloodshed at the Battle of Gettysburg, in private he was furious at his General, George Meade, for not more aggressively pursuing Lee during his retreat and delivering that decisive blow the Union so needed to hammer the rebellion.
+While Lincoln was publicly upset by the bloodshed at the Battle of Gettysburg, in private he was furious at his General, George Meade, for not more aggressively pursuing Lee during his retreat and delivering that decisive blow the Union so seriously needed to hammer the rebellion.

-But firing Meade opened up the opportunity for Ulysses S. Grant to step up and take command of the Union army, and Grant was just the man Lincoln had been looking for the whole time.
+But firing Meade opened up the opportunity for Ulysses S. Grant to step up and take command of the Union army, and Grant was just the man Lincoln had been looking for since the start.

-The Eastern Theater after Gettysburg goes quiet until the beginning of 1864 when Grant led his Overland Campaign through Virginia in an attempt to squash the rebellion once and for all.
+The Eastern Theater after Gettysburg went quiet until the beginning of 1864, when Grant led his Overland Campaign through Virginia in an attempt to squash the rebellion once and for all.

 The Western Theater

-In the west, the Union had two armies: The Army of the Cumberland and the Army of the Tennessee, whereas the Confederacy had just one: The Army of Tennessee.
+There, the Union had two armies: the Army of the Cumberland and the Army of the Tennessee, whereas the Confederacy had just one: the Army of Tennessee.
 The Union armies were commanded by none other than Ulysses S. Grant, Lincoln’s soon to be best bud and a ruthless general.

-Unlike Lincoln’s generals in the North, Grant had no problem kicking the snot out of his Southern brethren.
+Unlike Lincoln’s generals in the North, Grant had no problem kicking the snot out of the Southern states.
 This was war, and he was ready to do what he needed to win it.
-Confederate armies were pursued relentlessly as they retreated, and Grant forced more surrenders than any other general in the war.
+Confederate armies were pursued relentlessly as they retreated, and Grant forced more surrenders than any other general in the Civil war.

 Grant’s objective was to take the Mississippi River and split the Union in two.
 He was delayed in part by Confederate advances into Kentucky and Tennessee, but in general (pun intended), he moved down the Mississippi swiftly and effectively.

-Grant then marched, along with his counterpart in the west, William Rosencrans, to fight the remaining Confederate forces in the region in Kentucky and Tennessee.
+Grant then marched, along with his counterpart in the West, William Rosecrans, to fight the remaining Confederate forces in Kentucky and Tennessee.
 The two combined forces to win the Third Battle of Chattanooga at the end of 1863.
-The road to Atlanta was now open, and victory was within reach.
+The road to Atlanta was now open, and Union victory was within reach.

 Winning the American Civil War

 Seeing the win on the horizon, Lincoln promoted Grant, a man who shared his all-or-nothing approach to fighting, and made him the commander of all Union armies.
-Together they hatched a plan to crush the Confederacy and win the war.
+Together they hatched a plan to crush the Confederacy and win the Civil War.
 It consisted of three main components:

-- Grant’s Overland Campaign.
-The plan was to chase Lee’s army throughout Virginia and force it to defend the Confederate capital: Richmond, Virginia.
-However, Lee’s army once again prove tough to beat, and the two ended up in a trench warfare stalemate at Petersburg at the end of 1864.
+- Grant’s Overland Campaign — The plan was to chase Lee’s army throughout Virginia and force it to defend the state’s, and the Confederacy’s, capital: Richmond.
+However, Lee’s army once again proved tough to beat, and the two ended up in a trench warfare stalemate at Petersburg at the end of 1864.

 After spending months locked in a stalemate at Petersburg, Lee attempted to break the Union line by engaging them at the Battle of the Five Forks on April 1, 1865.
-But he was defeated.
-This left Richmond surrounded and gave Lee no other choice but to retreat.
+He was defeated, and this left Richmond surrounded, giving Lee no other choice but to retreat.
 He was run down in the town of Appomattox Courthouse, where he finally decided the cause was lost.
 On April 9, 1865, Lee surrendered his Army of Northern Virginia.

-This effectively ended the war, but it took until the end of April for the remaining Confederate generals to surrender.
-Lincoln was assassinated on April 14, 1865, and by the end of the month, the war was over.
+This effectively ended the Civil War, but it took until the end of April for the remaining Confederate generals to surrender.
+Lincoln was assassinated on April 15, 1865, and by the end of the month, the Civil War was over.
 Lincoln began his presidency when the nation was at war, and he finished it without seeing his cause victorious.

-All this meant that the American Civil War, the bloodiest and ugliest war in American history, was over.
+All of this meant that the American Civil War, a four-year-long struggle plagued with blood and violence, was finally over.
 But in many ways, the hardest part was yet to come.

 The War’s Aftermath

-With the American Civil war over and the rebellion squashed, it was time to rebuild the nation.
+With the American Civil war drawn to an end and the rebellion squashed, it was time to rebuild the nation.
 The states that seceded were to be let back into the Union, but not before they were rebuilt without slavery.
-However, differing opinions on how to deal with the Southern states – some favored harsh punishment whereas others favored leniency — stalled reconciliation and left many of the same structures that defined Southern society intact.
+However, differing opinions on how to deal with the Southern Confederate states of America — some favored harsh punishment whereas others favored leniency — stalled reconciliation and left many of the same structures that defined Southern society intact.

-Eventually, slavery was abolished across the country and blacks were given more rights.
-But the lack of oversight in the South led to the creation of institutions, such as sharecropping and Jim Crow, that kept blacks as the underclass of the South.
-This caused much of the black population of the South to move to other parts of the country, dramatically changing the demographics of American cities forever.
+Eventually, slavery was abolished across the country and those who were once slaves were given more rights.
+But the lack of direct military intervention in the South to oversee the establishment of new institutions post 1877 caused new forms of racial oppression to emerge and become mainstream — such as sharecropping and Jim Crow — keeping freed Black people as the underclass of the South.
+These institutions operated largely through intimidation, segregation, and disenfranchisement, causing much of the Black population to move to other parts of the country, dramatically changing the demographics of American cities forever.

 Remembering the American Civil War

 The developments that took place after the American Civil War helped define the history of the United States throughout the 20th century.
-But with social structures still in place today that subjugate black Americans, many argue the American Civil War, although instrumental in ending slavery, did not touch the racial undertones of American society that still exist.
+The Civil War was the central event in America’s historical consciousness.
+While the Revolution of 1776-1783 created the United States, the Civil War determined what kind of nation it would be.
+But with social structures still in place today that subjugate Black Americans, many argue the American Civil War, although instrumental in ending slavery, did not touch the racial undertones of American society that still exist today.

 Plus, in today’s world, there are still stark political differences between the South and the rest of the country, and a big part of this comes from this idea that Southerners are “Southerners first, Americans second.”

 Furthermore, the United States still struggles to remember the Civil War.
-A large part of the American population (around 42 percent according to a 2017 poll) still believe the war was fought over “states’ rights” instead of slavery.
-And this misrepresentation has caused many to overlook the challenges race and the institution of slavery have caused in American society.
+A large part of the American population (around 42 percent according to a 2017 poll) still believe the Civil War was fought over “states’ rights” instead of slavery.
+And this misrepresentation has caused many to overlook the challenges race and the institution of oppression have caused in American society.

-However, putting all these issues aside, perhaps the biggest impact the American Civil War had was on the nation’s identity.
-By responding to secession with force, Lincoln stood up for the idea of an eternal United States, and by sticking to that ideology, he reshaped the way America sees itself.
-Of course, it took decades for the wounds to heal, but few people today respond to political crisis by saying, “let’s just leave.”
+Of course, it took decades, if not longer, for the wounds to heal, but few people today respond to political crisis by saying, ‘Let’s just leave!’
 Lincoln’s efforts, in many ways, reaffirmed commitment to the American experiment and to working out differences within the context of a Union.

-Perhaps this is more relevant now than in any other moment in history.
-American politics are deeply divided, and geography plays an important role in that.
-Yet most people are seeking a way to move forward together, a perspective we owe in large part to Abraham Lincoln and the Union soldiers of the American Civil War.
+Perhaps this is more relevant now than in any other moment in American history.
+Today, American politics are deeply divided, and geography plays an important role in that.
+Yet, most people are seeking a way to move forward together, a perspective we owe in large part to Abraham Lincoln and the Union soldiers of the American Civil War.